 10. Same DN authorization procedure as for step 5-8 is performed for the UAV Controller UE.
 The USS/UTM receives the IP address of the UAV Controller UE from the 3GPP network.

 11-12.
-The USS/UTM sends a UAS Association Update message to the 3GPP network to delivere the IP addresses of the UAV UE and the UAV controller UE.
+The USS/UTM sends a UAS Association Update message to the 3GPP network, in which a UAV UE (or UAV Controller UE) is registered, to deliver the IP addresses of the UAV controller UE (or UAV UE, respectively).

 13-14.
 The 3GPP network performs the PDU session modification procedure to update packet filter information for UAS communication.
 The UAC and UAV controller start UAS communication.

-Editor's note: Whether and how the solution works if the UAV and UAV controller are served by different PLMNs is FFS.

-Editor's note: It is FFS whether the procedure work when the UAV and the UAV controller are served by the same PLMN but by different AMFs and SMFs, or at least by different AMFs or different SMFs.

 6.20.4 Impacts on services, entities and interfaces

 The following changes on UAV (Controller) UE and 3GPP Network are assumed to be required in the solution: